Hmrinal/Modelling-in-ANN/README.md

 The model would be presented in somewhat similar way as the diagram below:

 ![Dataset Diagram](mnistClassification.png)
+### Hyperparameters' Tuning
+Flexibility of ANN includes some drawbacks like:
+- Number of layers
+- Learning Rate
+- Number of neurons per layer
+-

 ### Training ANN with Stochastic Gradient Descent